-Construction of a second building at our headquarters campus started in the fourth quarter of 2018 and related spending will continue in 2020 and until project completion.
-We estimate 2020 spending on the headquarters campus project to be between \$95.0 million and \$105.0 million dollars.
-The COVID-19 pandemic has resulted in a delay to the project schedule.
+Construction of a second building at our headquarters campus started in the fourth quarter of 2018 and related spending will continue in 2021 and until project completion.
+We estimate 2021 spending on the second building of our headquarters campus project to be between \$50.0 million and \$60.0 million, which was moved from 2020 due to a delay to the project schedule as a result of the COVID-19 pandemic.
 We estimate construction to be completed in the first half of 2021.

-As of September 30, 2020, our cash, cash equivalents and investments of \$1.77 billion were invested primarily in deposit accounts, money market funds, corporate debt securities, commercial paper, certificates of deposit and term deposits and U.S. government securities.
+As of March 31, 2021, our cash, cash equivalents and investments of \$3.09 billion were invested primarily in deposit accounts, money market funds, corporate debt securities, commercial paper, certificates of deposit and term deposits and U.S. government securities.
 It is our investment policy to invest excess cash in a manner that preserves capital, provides liquidity and generates return without significantly increasing risk.
 We do not enter into investments for trading or speculative purposes.

-The amount of cash, cash equivalents and investments held by our international subsidiaries was \$121.9 million as of September 30, 2020 and \$109.3 million as of December 31, 2019.
+The amount of cash, cash equivalents and investments held by our international subsidiaries was \$115.5 million as of March 31, 2021 and \$119.8 million as of December 31, 2020.